 2.2 This is a proactive process aimed at providing constructive feedback to practitioners to improve compliance and practice.
 However, it should be recognised that on occasion issues may be identified that warrant further investigation and the adoption of more reactive strategies, including disciplinary proceedings, to obtain compliance and remedial action.

 Fraud control issues

-2.3 An important benefit of this programme is that, while an inspection of a sample of administrations cannot be expected to identify all instances of defalcation, it is a valid preventative control to minimise the risk of fraud.
+2.3 An important benefit of this program is that, while an inspection of a sample of administrations cannot be expected to identify all compliance issues, it is a valid preventative control to minimise the risk of fraud.

-2.4 Accordingly, AFSA Regulation and Enforcement has built into in its inspection programme tests of the systems and controls of trustees.
-The following aspects of AFSA Regulation and Enforcement's annual inspection programme should be noted:
+2.4 Accordingly, we have built into our inspection program tests of the systems and controls of practitioners.
+The following aspects of the inspection program should be noted: